Vyvy-vi/Housie-Ticket-creator/README.md

 PIL is used to embed text on the template.

 ###### Note- Kindly produce tickets according to your system's capability.
 DO not exceed that or your computer will crash.

-Cheers,
-movy.
-P.S.- shit I screwed up.
+EDIT- shit I screwed up.
 I guess I forgot how a tambola ticket looked like.
 (Will fix later)